NDS for Azure - Installation and Management

 2. For each discovered volume, type “Y” to enable it for NDS.Displaying available volumes and options to enable for NDS.

-3. (Optional) Provide paths prefixes that will be included or excluded from NDS.
+3. (Optional) Provide path prefixes that are included or excluded from NDS.
 Wildcards are not supported.
-Excluded paths take precedent over included paths; if a path is present in both lists, then it will be excluded.
+Excluded paths take precedence over included paths; if a path appears in both lists, it is excluded.

 1. Provide a comma-separated list of absolute paths from the root to include.
 By default, everything is included.